 A natural disaster is any cataclysmic phenomenon that negatively impacts a company, such as a volcano, an earthquake, flooding, a hurricane, a tornado, or an outbreak of a virus.
 Damages caused by these calamities are typically large in scale and may affect an entire area or industry or even the global economy.
 The recent COVID-19 pandemic is an example of a natural disaster that negatively affected economies, employees, and organizations around the world.

 How to Write a Business Continuity Plan in 5 Steps

 Creating a business continuity plan helps protect your assets and personnel and gives you the best chance of successfully navigating an unanticipated crisis.
-While no one is able to predict when and how devastating events will negatively impact their business, it is nevertheless important that you prepare for them in advance.
+While no one is able to predict when and how devastating events will negatively impact their business, crisis management, is important as it helps you prepare for them in advance.

 To begin brainstorming and drafting your business continuity plan, form a team composed of staff with in-depth knowledge of your business functions and processes.
-It’s especially important to include cross-functional representatives spanning IT, HR and finance to determine what strategies and plans are viable.
+It’s especially important to include cross-functional representatives spanning IT, Human Resources and finance to determine what strategies and plans are viable.

 For those who haven’t yet created a business continuity plan, you can follow the step-by-step instructions below.
 You may also want to use a business continuity plan template to help guide you in the drafting process.